manwar/Curio/README.md

 framework which gets out of your way quickly and is designed for this one purpose.

-These closely related problems can be solved by Curio and, by solving them, your applications will be more robust and resilient to change.
+These challenges can be solved by Curio and, by resolving them, your applications will be more robust and resilient to change.

 # INTEGRATIONS